-- Before July 29, 2022, the Matthews Emerging Markets Sustainable Future Fund was known as the Matthews Asia ESG Fund. - The Matthews Emerging Asia Fund was reorganized into the Matthews Emerging Markets Small Companies Fund effective April 29, 2021. - The Matthews Korea Fund converted to the Matthews Korea Active ETF on July 17, 2024.
-As a result of the conversion, the brokerage commissions for Matthews Korea Active ETF for fiscal year ended December 31, 2023, include the brokerage commissions from the Matthews Korea Fund. - Before April 30, 2021, the Matthews Emerging Markets Small Companies Fund was known as the Matthews Asia Small Companies Fund.
+The Matthews Korea Fund converted to the Matthews Korea Active ETF on July 17, 2023.
+Brokerage commissions for Matthews Korea Active ETF for fiscal year ended December 31, 2023, include the brokerage commissions from the Matthews Korea Fund.

 Each Fund may at times invest in securities of its regular broker-dealers or the parent of its regular broker-dealers.
 The Funds held securities of the following broker-dealers, which were their regular broker-dealers as of December 31, 2023: